maxvollmer/Half-Life-VR/README.txt

 Smallest cup audio track by Michael Hillard.
 Permission for use in this mod generously granted.

 ====
-Hand model based on high poly hand model by Willdabeast and HEV arms textures by JohnChronic: https://gamebanana.com/skins/157391
+HEV hand model based on high poly hand model by Willdabeast and HEV arms textures by JohnChronic: https://gamebanana.com/skins/157391

 ====
 Female scientist model based on model by 23-down.
 Modified to add missing animations.
 Full info and further credits in models/femalesci_readme.txt